 The Ministry of Employment and the Economy also publishes data on unemployed job seekers.
 The Ministry's data derive from register-based Employment Service Statistics, which describe the last working day of the month.
 The definition of unemployed applied in the Employment Service Statistics is based on legislation and administrative orders which make the statistical data internationally incomparable.
 In the Employment Service Statistics an unemployed person is not expected to seek work as actively as in the Labour Force Survey.
 There are also differences in the acceptance of students as unemployed.
-More detailed information about differences between the statistics is available in Finnish at: http://tilastokeskus.fi/til/tyti/tyti 2008-02-19 men 002.html.
+More detailed information about differences between the statistics is available: http://tilastokeskus.fi/til/tyti/tyti 2015-04-28 men 001 en.html.

-Suomen virallinen tilasto Finlands officiella statistik Official Statistics of Finland Labour Market 2012
+Suomen virallinen tilasto Finlands officiella statistik Official Statistics of Finland

+Labour Market 2015